Skip to content

 4. Find a high-quality pair of binoculars that offer an objective lens measurement between 30 and 45 mm, and try for magnification from 6 to 8.

-5. In Potawatomi State Park, watch for large, rectangular holes in dead trees.
+5. In Potawatomi State Park or Peninsula State Park, watch for large, rectangular holes in dead trees.
 These holes are created by pileated woodpeckers looking for ants.

 A great blue heron flying.